suzan-jamesono6og/notes/README.md

 4. Comment your code effectively, especially for non-obvious logic.
 5. Regularly refactor to eliminate redundant or convoluted sections of code.
 6. Test your code thoroughly to ensure simplicity does not compromise functionality.

+# 2024-02-08
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
+Always strive to write clean, readable code that is easy to maintain and update.
+Embrace the use of comment and documentation to explain your codes and make it more understandable for others.
+Lastly, never stop learning and growing in the field of programming.
+There is always something new to learn, so keep exploring and expanding your knowledge.